-Prominent organisations such as Deutsche Bank, GSK and SAP use their social media pages to talk about their own initiatives to promote wellbeing at work and the resources they have available for their employees.
+Prominent organizations such as Deutsche Bank, GSK, and SAP use their social media pages to talk about their own initiatives to promote wellbeing at work and the resources they have available for their employees.

 Deutsche Bank’s posts spoke about relieving the negative stigma around mental health and the services it provides to combat the issue.
 Meanwhile, SAP (via its ‘Life at SAP’ page) hosted TEDx speaker and workplace happiness expert Holly Landau at an internal event.